crytic/building-secure-contracts/program-analysis/README.md

 \* if all paths are explored without timeout

 **Slither** analyzes contracts within seconds.
 However, static analysis might lead to false alarms and is less suitable for complex checks (e.g., arithmetic checks).
-Run Slither via the API for push-button access to built-in detectors or via the API for user-defined checks.
+Run Slither via the CLI for push-button access to built-in detectors or via the API for user-defined checks.

 **Echidna** needs to run for several minutes and will only produce true positives.
 Echidna checks user-provided security properties written in Solidity.
 It might miss bugs since it is based on random exploration.